The Celestine Prophecy: Summary

-He also discovers that powerful figures within the Peruvian government and the Catholic Church are opposed to the dissemination of the material found in the manuscript.
+The narrator discovers that powerful figures within the Peruvian government and the Catholic Church are opposed to the dissemination of the material found in the manuscript.
 This is dramatically illustrated when the police try to arrest and then shoot the historian after his arrival.
-Threats to his life forced the narrator to live nomadically, moving from town to town in search of kind-hearted people who would offer lodging in exchange for more information about the manuscript and its message.
+Threats to his life forced the narrator to live nomadically, moving from town to town in search of kindhearted people who would offer lodging in exchange for more information about the manuscript and its message.

 While evading the Church and Peruvian government, the narrator finds time to read from the prized manuscript that offers 'Insights' as a sequence of passages.
 During pursuit, the narrator experiences real-world lessons that prepare him for each Insight in advance.
 In the end, he returns to the United States after learning the first nine Insights, and promises to reveal a 'Tenth Insight' to his audience in a short time.
 'Insights' as such, are never made explicit to the reader, but are instead paraphrased through action; made into a sequence of parables that drive the storyline.
 Sourcing transcription is made impossible by the narrator, claiming, "it must be the way it is for sake of brevity"; adding that even a partial translation of the Ninth 'Insight' is a lengthy twenty pages, typewritten.

-In the novel, the Celestine Temple in the ruins of an ancient civilization in Peru was where the manuscript was buried.
+The Celestine Temple in the ruins of an ancient civilization in Peru was where the manuscript was buried.
 After it was found, the Incas re-inhabited the abandoned cities.
 At some point, the ancients reached an "energy vibration level" threshold that allowed them to cross over into a reality of pure spirituality.